Benefits of Squats for Men

 A young and an older athlete are performing squats with dumbbells

 You don’t need to squat every day.
-If you feel tired or sore after completing a set of squats, then rest for 24 hours before repeating the exercise.
+If you feel tired or sore after completing a set of squats, rest for 24 hours before repeating the exercise.
 Also, don’t overdo it: Don’t squat every day, but try to include at least two sets of five repetitions each time you train.

 What Kinds of Squat Exercises Are There?